autumn-info-442a/Homework1/Homework2.md

   <img width="460" height="300" src="https://raw.githubusercontent.com/autumn-info-442a/Team-iCare/HW2/wireframeV2_b.JPG">
 </p>
 In settings there are:

 * **3 Dropdowns**
   - Child Age: 7-12+ (int)
   - Grade Level: (K, 1, 2, 3, ... , 7+) (string)
   - Reactive Dropdown: Based on radio buttons (see below)

 * **2 Radio Buttons**
   - _Total Videos Watched_:
     If selected, Reactive Dropdown will display 1-5 (int)
   - _Total Watch Time_ (Minutes)
     Else, Total Watch Time is selected and displays 5-60 (int) only multiples of 5 (starting at 5, 10, 15, ...)

-* **When Save button is clicked settings data for all 4 user inputs (3 Dropwdowns, 1 Radio Button selection) will be saved locally and pop-up closes**
-* Child watches a YouTube video while the extension is monitoring watch time/video count in the background set by the parent.
+When Save button is clicked settings data for all 4 user inputs (3 Dropwdowns, 1 Radio Button selection) will be saved locally and pop-up closes.
+Child watches a YouTube video while the extension is monitoring watch time/video count in the background set by the parent.
 <p align="center">
   <img width="460" height="300" src="https://raw.githubusercontent.com/autumn-info-442a/Team-iCare/HW2/wireframeV2_c.jpg">
 </p>